-By the end of 1989, as Iran was coping with the inevitable changes
+By the end of 1989, as Iran was coping with the inevitable

-revolutionary movement remained the quintessence of
+Islamist revolutionary movement remained the quintessence of

-"The preservation and continuation of the revolution is
+"The preservation and continuation of the revolution is only

-capitalism are the Moslem Revolutionaries," because under
+the Moslem Revolutionaries," because under current conditions

-rallying together all justice-lovers around the world."
+justice-lovers around the world."
 In the aftermath of the Persian

 Gulf War, although apprehensive about growing challenges, the

 clerics were determined to capitalize on the upheaval and rage to

 further their cause.

 Tehran and its allies were convinced that the time was uniquely

 ripe for the implementation of their grand strategy.
-Sheikh Mohammed
+Sheikh

-resurrection of the Islamic Revolution on a global scale: "The
+the resurrection of the Islamic Revolution on a global scale: "The